THE OLD TESTAMENT HOUSE OF THE LORD: THREE (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 The Altar of Burnt Offering was much larger than the other vessels of the Tabernacle.
 The Altar of Burnt Offering dominated the Tabernacle and its services.
 Remember, the people could not see inside the Holy Place or the Holy of Holies because those two areas were covered.
 Only the priests could enter there.
 It was out in the Courtyard at the Altar of Burnt Offering that the people could see what was taking place and have their needs met directly.

 When the peoples of the earth look at the Church they should see the Altar of Burnt Offering, so to speak.
 This Altar represents the Lord Jesus Christ on the cross of Calvary.
-“And I, if I be lifted up from the earth, will draw all men unto me.”
+“And I, if I am lifted up from the earth, will draw all men to me.”

 When the Altar of Burnt Offering was to be prepared for moving, as Israel followed the cloud by day and the fire by night, the ashes were removed and a purple cloth was spread over the Altar.
 The “purple” cloth is a dramatic picture of the royal majesty of the Lord Jesus Christ.